WWE Royal Rumble 2007

 Undertaker won the Royal Rumble in 56:18 ***3/4

-Business Notes
+Rumble Notes

-I thought the Rumble match itself flowed well, but the final four of Rated RKO, Shawn, and Taker was excellent.
+-I thought the Rumble match itself flowed well, but the final four of Rated RKO, Shawn, and Taker was excellent.
 It was like a mini-tag, but both teams worked it well, like they couldn’t quite trust the other one, even the regularly teaming RKO.

 -They probably miscalculated how over Taker would be in his home state of Texas versus Shawn, who was from the city they were actually in (San Antonio).
 They expected a better response when Taker won, but the hometown crowd wanted HBK.
 Their response was flat.